 In the world of quantitative trading, D.AT simplifies the process of machine learning model development

-for Python enthusiasts by providing standard data engineering and significance testing.
+by providing standard data engineering and significance testing.
 D.AT provides an integrated

 solution for segmenting time-series data to isolate significant trends, cleaning datasets to enhance reliability,